Order of the Bath

-The Most Honourable Order of the Bath is a British order of chivalry founded by George I on 18 May 1725.
-The name derives from the elaborate medieval ceremony for appointing a knight, which involved bathing (as a symbol of purification) as one of its elements.
-The knights so created were known as "Knights of the Bath".
-George I "erected the Knights of the Bath into a regular Military Order".
-He did not (as is commonly believed) revive the Order of the Bath, since it had never previously existed as an Order, in the sense of a body of knights who were governed by a set of statutes and whose numbers were replenished when vacancies occurred.
+The Most Honourable Order of the Bath is a British order of chivalry founded by King George I on 18 May 1725.
+Recipients of the Order are usually senior military officers or senior civil servants, and the monarch awards it on the advice of His Majesty's Government.
+The name derives from an elaborate medieval ceremony for preparing a candidate to receive his knighthood, of which ritual bathing (as a symbol of purification) was an element.
+While not all knights went through such an elaborate ceremony, knights so created were known as "knights of the Bath".

+George I constituted the Knights of the Bath as a regular military order.
+He did not revive the order, which did not previously exist, in the sense of a body of knights governed by a set of statutes and whose numbers were replenished when vacancies occurred.

-The Order consists of the Sovereign (currently King Charles III), the Great Master (currently vacant) and three Classes of members:
+The Order consists of the Sovereign of the United Kingdom (currently King Charles III), the Great Master (currently William, Prince of Wales), and three Classes of members: